SkymanOne/folidity/reports/main.typ

 relations between the model and the statements about the system @theorem_proving.
 Finally, _symbolic execution_ focuses on the execution of the program using symbolic values instead of concrete values @eth_formal_verification.

-KEVM #footnote[https://jellopaper.org/index.html] is a tool that provides an executable semantics of EVM using $KK$ framework.
+KEVM #footnote[https://jellopaper.org/index.html] is a tool that provides executable semantics of EVM using $KK$ framework.
 It uses reachability logic to reason symbolically about the system @kevm.
 KEVM is a powerful tool that operates at the EVM bytecode level.
 Specifically, SC developers are required to write a specification in a separate file that is checked against the compiled EVM bytecode of the SC.
 Whilst this provides more fine-grained assurance of the safety and correctness, it requires specialised knowledge of the $KK$ framework and EVM